-The following types of illegal drug use or possession will be considered automatic disqualifiers in the pre-employment selection process for sworn police personnel, with no exceptions.
+The following types of illegal drug use or possession will be considered automatic disqualifiers in the pre-employment selection process for emergency dispatch personnel, with no exceptions.

 Any other illegal adult use or possession of a drug not mentioned above, (including cocaine) within three (3) years prior to application for employment.